Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system: Introduction

 Our ultimate goal is to rigorously establish the presence of thermalization in the above strong form in a realistic macroscopic quantum system with a realistic nonequilibrium initial state.
 But this seems to be a formidably difficult problem for the moment.
 In the present paper, we report a partial result toward the goal, namely, complete proof that a low-density free fermion chain exhibits thermalization in the above sense but for a restricted class of observables \cite{video}.

 The study of thermalization in isolated macroscopic quantum systems goes back to the early days of quantum mechanics \cite{vonNeumann}, but considerable progress has been made in the present century partly motivated by modern ultracold atom experiments~\cite{KWW, Tro, Gri, Lan, Kau}.
-It is now a general consensus that a sufficiently complex many-body quantum system has the ability to thermalize only by the unitary time evolution~\cite{GE16}.
+It is now a general consensus that a sufficiently complex many-body quantum system has the ability to thermalize only by the unitary time evolution~\cite{DAlessioKafriPolkovnikovRigol2016,GE16}.
 An important theoretical concept in the study of thermalization is the energy eigenstate thermalization hypothesis (ETH).
 It was first introduced (implicitly) by von Neumann in 1929 \cite{vonNeumann,GLTZ} as an essential assumption for his quantum ergodic theorem.
-See also \cite{Deutsch1991,Srednicki1994}.
+See \cite{RigolSrednicki2012,DAlessioKafriPolkovnikovRigol2016} for the relation between von Neumann's ETH and the modern version of ETH proposed in \cite{Deutsch1991,Srednicki1994}.
 Another key theoretical concept is a large effective dimension of the initial state.
 It was first pointed out by Tasaki in 1998 \cite{Tasaki1998} (without explicitly introducing the notion of the effective dimension) that one can show the presence of equilibration if the effective dimension is large enough.
 It is known that one can prove the presence of thermalization by assuming either (i)~some (strong) form of ETH \cite{vonNeumann,GLTZ,GLMTZ09b,Reimann3,Tasaki2016}, (ii)~some form of ETH and a large enough effective dimension \cite{Tasaki1998,Reimann,LindenPopescuShortWinter,ReimannKastner,Reimann2}, or (iii)~an effective dimension almost as large as the total dimension \cite{GHT14long,Tasaki2016}.

 It is strongly believed that the assumptions in the above scenarios (i), (ii), and (iii) are satisfied in a large class of sufficiently complex quantum systems and their realistic (nonequilibrium) initial states.
 However, it is extremely difficult, even if not impossible, to justify the assumptions rigorously for concrete models.
 As far as we know, there have been no concrete and nontrivial examples of quantum systems with short-range interaction in which the presence of thermalization was justified according to these scenarios without relying on any unproven assumptions.
 We note that an example based on a different mechanism is discussed in \cite{Shi17}.